lifemapper/lifemapper.github.io/_coll-researcher/mcpa.md

   within.
 If the site does not fall in either side, the value should be set to zero.

-### How does Biotaphy create these inputs
+### How does BiotaPhy create these inputs

-  Biotaphy uses presence-absence matrices for the incidence matrix in the MCPA computation.
+  BiotaPhy uses presence-absence matrices for the incidence matrix in the MCPA computation.
 These PAMs are created by generating a species distribution model for each of the taxa that are to be included.
 These models are limited by